yingx9/tp/docs/UserGuide.md

 ```

 > **Note**:
 > - Multiple genres are allowed for a single resource.
-You can separate the different genres using comma followed by a space `, `.
+You can separate the different genres using comma `,`.
 > e.g. Sci-Fi, Fantasy, Comedy
+> - '[' and ']' are not allowed in genres.

 ### Add eBook